California Dems propose resolution linking Israeli government to massacre at Pittsburgh synagogue

 "Most of the 3,000 or 4,000 delegates at the convention will agree with us," Mandel said, "but that doesn't mean we're going to succeed in passing the resolution."

 Mandel noted that many delegates had not yet seen the specific text of his resolutions, although approximately 200 delegates in total have already endorsed several that he will propose.
+He said Chris Yatooma, Kari Khoury, Yassar Dahbour, Iyad Afalqa, and Murad Sarama also helped write some of the resolutions in a "team effort."

 However, even if the committee seeks to quash a resolution, delegates have the option of quickly gathering 300 signatures to force a debate on the floor.